How to Use the $5 Challenge to Change your Financial Future

 Save and Invest

 I mentioned before that there is a way to save $5 regularly without using the cash budgeting system.
-We use the Acorns Investing app, and I have it set up to automatically invest $5 every week.
-So roughly $260 a year is invested (not just saved!) into our retirement account.
+We use the Acorns Investing app, and I have it set up to automatically invest $5 every week, which means $260 a year is invested (not just saved!) into our retirement account.
 You can choose any amount to automatically invest, how frequently, and even the day of the week it withdraws.

 I also have the Round Up feature turned on on the app, which means that for every purchase we make when we swipe our debit cards, the change is rounded up to the next dollar and added to our investment account.
 It’s a super simple way to intentionally save without thinking about it.
 It’s truly a set it and forget it system, which is why I love it so much.